 It is the responsibility of the individual taking this course to maintain accurate track of assignment submissions and grades.
 There will be opportunities during the semester to meet with the instructor to discuss your academic progress.
 Contact the instructor to schedule an appointment.
-Class time will not be used for grade inquiries.
 All grades are final.